DIAGNijmegen/website-content/content/pages/projects/lymphocyte_multimodality.md

 Both networks achieved a similar lymphocyte detection performance on the LYON19 dataset (avg.
 F1-scores of 0.78-0.79), indicating that our approach is on par with standard RGB when training and testing on single-stained IHC data with the same chromogen.
 In addition, the performance of the unmixed-trained network on the differently-stained CRC dataset (avg.
 F1-score of 0.74) shows that our method makes IHC-trained algorithms color-agnostic, although it did not outperform the artificial simplex IHC approach (avg.
 F1-score of 0.82).
 Lastly, the detection performance of the unmixed-trained network on the PIN and MSKCC datasets (avg.
 F1-scores of 0.62 and 0.72) demonstrates that our method makes algorithms applicable to mIF imaging, even more so than the artificial bright-field IHC approach (avg.
 F1-scores of 0.50 and 0.44).
 In conclusion, we developed an approach for making bright-field IHC deep learning models in digital pathology color-agnostic and applicable to mIF imaging.

-The final report is going to be submitted as a conference paper to the International Symposium on Biomedical Imaging (ISBI) and will hence be added later.
+The final report is going to be submitted as a conference paper to the International Symposium on Biomedical Imaging (ISBI) 2024 and will hence be added later.
 The code for this project can be found in this [GitHub repository](https://github.com/DIAGNijmegen/pathology-stain-agnostic-training).
-The algorithm is publicly available on Grand-Challenge:

-<a href="https://grand-challenge.org/algorithms/TBD" class="btn btn-primary btn-lg my-3">Try out the algorithm</a>